jlettvin/Unicode/py2/README.md

   * utoi (similar to atoi) can be constructed using any accepted digit.

 ## SUPPORT: Other modules offer support to the core library:
-* UniArray is used by UniDigit to contain the digit recognition tables.
+* Array is used by UniDigit to contain the digit recognition tables.
 * UniDict is used in both core modules to manage options as member names.
 * UniDoc is used in both core modules to support verbose operations.